FOLLOW US

 Chinese laws and procedures relating to the arrest, detention and trial of criminal suspects are different from in the UK.
 For example:

-• if detained, only legal and consular representatives are allowed to visit the detainee until sentence is passed
+• if you’re detained, only your legal representatives and consular staff from the British Embassy are allowed to visit you until your sentence is passed

 • there is no trial by jury, the presiding judge or judges will reach a verdict and then pass sentence if they find the accused guilty